rust-lang/book/src/ch13-01-closures.md

 maintained ownership of `list` but ended before the new thread and drops `list`, the immutable reference in the thread would be invalid.
-Therefore, the compiler requires that `list` be moved into the closure given to the new thread so the reference will be valid.
+Therefore, the compiler requires that `list` be moved into the closure given to the new thread so that the reference will be valid.
 Try removing the `move` keyword or using `list` in the main thread after the closure is defined to see what compiler errors you get!

 <!-- Old headings.
 Do not remove or links may break. -->